reemarkk/cpp-pic/README.md

 **Minimal Win32 interaction (kernel32.dll):**
 Limited use of Win32 APIs for basic console output:
-- `GetStdHandle` - Retrieves standard console handles
+- `WriteConsoleA` - Writes ANSI (narrow) character output to the console
 - `WriteConsoleW` - Writes wide-character output to the console

 ### PEB Walking